polymorphine/routing/README.md

 #### Concept feature: *Tree structure finding matching route and resolving urls*
 Router may consist of individual routes (see [`Route`](src/Route.php) interface) from three main categories:
-* **Splitters** - Switches (php keyword) that split incoming single route into multiple route paths.
+* **Splitters** - Switches that branch single route into multiple route paths.
+I didn't use `switch` name because it's a php keyword and IDE messed up formatting.
 * **Gates** - Routes that determine if current request should be forwarded or performs some preprocessing based on request passing through.
 * **Endpoints** - Use case entry points.
 Routes which only responsibility is to take (processed) request and return response.
 Neither routing path continuations nor uri building happens in endpoint routes.

 These routes composed in different ways will create unique routing logic, but since composition tree may be deep its instantiation using `new` operator may become